ScenicNL: Generating Probabilistic Scenario Programs from Natural Language: Introduction

 \subsection{Scenic as a domain specific language}

 Figure~\ref{bicycle_example} illustrates the Scenic program generalizing a collision between a vehicle and a bicyclist.
 Scenic itself is a Python-like language augmented with several language constructs to make representing such scenarios easier.
 For example, Scenic includes several constructs for specifying that an object is visible, on a particular orient point, or relative to another object / point.
-Additionally, one can declaritively specify distributions -- with all objects modeled by Scenic, e.g. cars, bicycles, weather, etc, coming with prior distributions.
+Additionally, one can declaritively specify distributions -- with all objects modeled by Scenic, e.g. cars, bicycles, weather, etc., coming with prior distributions.
 For example, the distribution of car models and colors attempts to match known vehicle statistics.
 Finally, Scenic enables declaring the behavior of other road users via a co-routine like API.

 All together, Scenic enables succinctly capturing common automotive scenarios.
 This has several benefits.
 First, the resulting programs are often human readable and editable.
 Second, because the programs are succinct, they are more likely to fit into the context of a language model.
+Third, Scenic is an open-source system that is well-supported by verification and testing tools such as VerifAI~\cite{verifai-cav19}.
 Finally, because Scenic has a formal semantics, we can guide existing LLMs to generate Scenic programs by using domain specific compiler feedback.